lucasmargui/gitlab-cicd/README.md

 The requirements for the `deploy` job to be executed are:

 - **Create a deployment server**: Create a virtual server (droplet) in the cloud that will be used to host and run your application.
+- **Create an ssh key**: Generate an SSH key to enable secure remote connection to the server to remotely connect to the server.
+- **Connect to server created**: Establish a connection to the newly created server using the SSH key.
+- **Install docker on the server**: Install Docker on the server to manage containers and images.
+- **Add ssh private key in gitlab**: Add the SSH key to GitLab to allow the GitLab pipeline to connect to the server for executing tasks.
+- **Connect job to the server droplet**: Ensure that the GitLab Runner container has SSH access configured.
+- **With the job connected to the server droplet**: run the docker command to log in and pull image.
+- **With the job connected to the server droplet**: stop and remove any container using port 5000.
+- **With the job connected to the server droplet**: run image in port 5000.

+### Create a deployment server:

+Set up a virtual server (droplet) in the cloud to host and run your application.

 ![image](https://github.com/user-attachments/assets/c2cd5a7f-3876-43c5-9aff-8d07b8c8a2b6)

+### Create an ssh key:

-- **Create an ssh key**: Generate an SSH key to enable secure remote connection to the server to remotely connect to the server.
+Generate an SSH key to securely connect to the server remotely.

 ![image](https://github.com/user-attachments/assets/4788b9fd-a369-4c82-91c0-b4724ffbe21c)

 ![image](https://github.com/user-attachments/assets/11da7145-b200-4054-a411-039bcbcecf4c)

-- **Connect to server created**: Establish a connection to the newly created server using the SSH key.
+### Connect to server created:

 When setting up a remote server on DigitalOcean, an SSH key is required for access.
 Use a previously generated public `id_rsa.pub` ssh key